MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_03c-Manage_Azure_Resources_by_Using_Azure_PowerShell.md

 In this lab, you have:

 - Started a PowerShell session in Azure Cloud Shell
-- Created a resource group and an Azure managed disk by using Azure PowerShell
+- Use the existing resource group and create an Azure managed disk by using Azure PowerShell
 - Configured the managed disk by using Azure PowerShell